osandadeshan/api-health-checker-dashboard/README.md

 ## Introduction
 When we are working on a real project it is vital to have dashboard where we can find the availability of the backend services integrated with that project.
-This is project can be used for that purpose.
+This project can be used for that purpose.

 ## How to use?
 **Pre-requisites:**